The AHC Empty Plate Project

 While Empty Plate Project initiatives continue to be a success on a national level, other organizations, inspired by AHC, carry the Empty Plate Project to the local level.
 After the success of AHC's 2005 fundraising efforts, the Oklahoma Christian Counselor Association (OCCA) introduced a new community project for the Oklahoma Counseling Association (OCA) at the fall conference - an Oklahoma version of the Empty Plate Project.
 Similarly, other organizations have conducted C-AHEAD-inspired versions of the Empty Plate Project at annual conferences and meetings.
 For example, in 2005, the Association for Counselor Education and Supervision (ACES) conference in Pittsburgh, Pennsylvania collected monies during the President's Luncheon and the Southern Association for Counselor Education and Supervision (SACES) Reception.
 ACES raised more than $1,200 for the Women's Center and Shelter of Greater Pittsburgh.

-While at the 2016 ACA Conference in Montreal, you will notice empty plates at several events.
+While at the 2018 ACA Conference in Atlanta, you will notice empty plates at several events.
 This is to represent the need in the community and provide you with an opportunity to donate.

 For more information while at the ACA Conference, please stop by the AHC Booth.